 Can I receive my EMA while on work experience or study leave?

 Yes.
-You will receive payments for the weeks you are on work experience.
+You will receive payments for the weeks you are on work experience, but only if this work experience is during term-time, as an agreed part of your course and is un-paid.
 You will be paid for study leave only if you attend for your exams.

 Will you accept an EMA form after the start of the school session?

 Yes.
 If you are eligible for a full year award and if we received your application before 30 September, payments will be backdated to the beginning of the school session in August.
 If you are eligible for a half-year award and we receive your application by 28 February, payments will be backdated to the beginning of the school session in January.
 Otherwise, payments will be made from the week in which we receive your application.
 The cut-off date for processing applications is 31 March - no application will be accepted after this date.